 Misunderstandings abound in email.
 I’ve done that myself.
-You read an email to find the Sender is either rude or insulting.
+For example, you read an email to find the sender is either inappropriate or insulting.
 Or they neglected to read your previous response and make claims they otherwise probably wouldn’t have — if they had read your email.

 Jumping to Conclusions?

-Could be you’ve jumped to conclusions.
-Or it could be one side just did not take the time to make sure that their message and intent is clear.
-This opens the door to read into the email things that are simply not there.
+It could be you’ve jumped to conclusions.
+Or it could be one side did not take the time to make sure that their message and intent are clear.
+This opens the door to read into the email things that are not there.

-That is why it is always so important if you get an email that upsets you to:
+That is why it is always so crucial if you get an email that upsets you to:

-The cause of many a misunderstanding is due to one side not considering the repercussions of how the words they chose and how they chose to write them (formatting, bolding, red text, caps, etc.).
-Sometimes by simply reading an email out loud you’ll find your perception changes.
-Give that a try before flying off the handle.
+The cause of many misunderstandings is one side not considering the repercussions of how the words they chose and how they chose to write them (formatting, bolding, red text, caps, etc.).
+However, sometimes by simply reading an email out loud, you’ll find your perception changes.
+So give that a try before flying off the handle.

 The best rule of thumb is to take time to cool off.
 Typing out an emotional reply rarely solves anything.
 You may be surprised at the different point of view you will have when you review the email the next day to decide even if a response is necessary.